codacy/codacy-clang-tidy/docs/description/readability-implicit-bool-conversion.md

 In general, the following conversion types are checked:

--   integer expression/literal to boolean (conversion from a single bit bitfield to boolean is explicitly allowed, since there’s no ambiguity / information loss in this case),
+-   integer expression/literal to boolean (conversion from a single bit bitfield to boolean is explicitly allowed, since there's no ambiguity / information loss in this case),

 -   floating expression/literal to boolean,